zhero9/MIPUP/README.md

-# MIPUP: Minimum Perfect Unmixed Phylogeny v1.0
+# MIPUP: MInimum Perfect Unmixed Phylogeny v1.0
 **For questions or problems with this code, contact [edinehusic@gmail.com](mailto:edinehusic@gmail.com), or open an [ISSUE](https://github.com/zhero9/MIPUP/issues) on github.**